GMMan/game-and-watch-decrypt/README.md

 First, you must create your config file.
 Please use `keyinfo.sample.json` as a template, filling in the keys and IVs with actual values for the Game & Watch.
-Save this file as `keyinfo.json` in the executable's directory.
+Save this file as `keyinfo.json` in your working directory.

 The keys may be found in the following offsets in the Game & Watch's memory:
 - OTFDEC
   - Key: 0x080106f4
-  - Nonce: 0x0801106e4
+  - Nonce: 0x080106e4
 - AES-GCM
   - Key: 0x200011c8
   - IV: 0x200011d8

-Note that the program expects the keys as arrays of uints, as is how the keys are supplied to the HAL inside the firmware.
+Note that the program expects the keys as arrays of uints, as this is how the keys are supplied to the HAL inside the firmware.
 If you are reading the values as bytes, make sure to convert each uint's endian.